 Therapy is an ideal place to talk about loneliness because having therapy requires having a working relationship with a therapist.
 Because this relationship is regular and well-defined, it can be a good place to air out fears about loneliness, identity, self-isolation, rejection and a lack of connection with others.

 Part of a therapeutic approach might be to explore things a person can do for themselves to address loneliness.
 Naturally, a person who feels lonely might think about contacting friends or family, or meeting new people – the therapist might be able to help challenge and support a client to do this.
 But the therapist might be able to dig a bit deeper into a person’s experience of loneliness and find other ways to explore how they feel.
 For example, there might be other ways to spend time alone that make loneliness easier to cope with.

-Weekly stories show just how universal it is to feel lonely, and what different approaches people take to meeting people or making the most of their own company.
+Weekly stories show just how universal it is to feel lonely, and the different approaches people take to meet people or make the most of their own company.

 Open events help participants meet and spend time with new people who are likeminded, from similar backgrounds, or who share their interests.